robotick-labs/robotick-engine/docs/design/tdd_reflective_telemetry.md

 ## Summary

-**Reflective Telemetry** provides a compact, binary representation of live engine state in Robotick, accompanied by a runtime-generated schema registry that describes the layout, types, and semantic meaning of each field within every workload & child data-structure.
+**Reflective Telemetry** provides a compact, binary representation of live engine state in Robotick, accompanied by a runtime-generated layout registry that describes the layout, types, and semantic meaning of each field within every workload & child data-structure.
 This approach allows structured, efficient, and introspectable telemetry over local or remote links, without relying on fragile JSON marshalling or hardcoded formats.

 ---